OpenACC/openacc-training-materials/labs/module3/English/Fortran/README.md

 do i=1,N
     < loop code >
 enddo
+!acc end kernels
 ```

 One of the largest advantages of the kernels directive is its ability to parallelize many loops at once.
 For example, in the following code segment, we are able to effectively parallelize two loops at once by utilizing a kernels region (similar to a parallel region, that we saw earlier.)
+This is done by putting the statement "!acc end kernels" at the end of the directive region.

 ```
 !acc kernels